 When a child <flexContainerInstance> resource is created by the Hosting CSE, the Hosting CSE shall

 Copy values of all custom attributes of parent <flexContainer> resource to the created child <flexContainerInstance> resource;

+Copy the value of the dataGenerationTime attribute of the parent <flexContainer> resource (if present) to the attribute of the same name of the created child <flexContainerInstance> resource;

-Generate values of all non-custom attributes of <flexContainerInstance> resource (e.g. resourceType, resourceID, resourceName, parentID, labels, creationTime, expirationTime, contentSize, originator).
+Generate values of all further non-custom attributes of <flexContainerInstance> resource (e.g. resourceType, resourceID, resourceName, parentID, labels, creationTime, expirationTime, contentSize, originator).
 The resourceName attribute of the <flexContainerInstance> resource shall be assigned by the Hosting CSE.
 It can for instance be configured with the resourceName of the parent <flexContainer> resource appended with the stateTag value of the parent <flexContainer> resource separated by an underscore “_” (the value of the stateTag is taken after it has been incremented e.g. “LightBulb_3” for a <flexContainer> with resourceName “LightBulb” and stateTag=3).
 The originator attribute shall be configured with the identifier of the originator of the CREATE or UPDATE request of the parent <flexContainer> resource that caused the creation of this <flexContainerInstance> resource by the Hosting CSE.

 Adjust accordingly the attributes of parent <flexContainer> resource related to the instance creation (currentNrOfInstances and currentByteSize).